yext/answers-search-ui/README.md

 ```

 There are two types of search experiences.
 Universal Search and Vertical Search.
-Each provide a different way of auto complete.
+Each provide a different way of auto complete. // wh is this doing in this section lol?

 ### For Universal Search: